-Real people battle with the real problems which they confront in the real world—the libertarians, on the other hand, dwell in an abstract reality where they contemplate an idealistic worldview.
+Real people battle with the real problems, which they confront in the real world.
+The libertarians dwell in an abstract reality where they contemplate an idealistic society.
 The gap between the political opinions of the real people and the libertarians is unbridgeable.
 The politics of the real people is focused on resolving short-term political concerns, because they fear that if these concerns are not addressed their life will become much harder.
-The libertarians in their abstract world tend to focus on longterm plans; their plans can even be utopian—having a stateless society, a global free market, a world free of wars—all of which will never be achieved.
-The libertarians have good intentions, but the character of their intentions is irrelevant to the real people who are desperate for concrete solutions to their political problems.
+The libertarians, in their abstract world, tend to focus on long-term plans which are utopian: having a stateless society, a global free market, a world free of wars.
+These utopian plans are unachievable.
+Some libertarians might have good intentions, but the character of their intentions is irrelevant to the real people who want concrete and workable solutions to their problems.